dradeng/ISA_Marketing_Platform/README.md

 duration  (integer of how long ad will last) cost  (cost of ad)

+## DELETE /api/v1/ad/delete/?
+Deletes a specific ad

 ###### params
 pk (integer of the pk of the ad)
-DELETE /api/v1/ad/delete/?
-Deletes a specific ad

-###### params
-POST /api/v1/buyer/create/?
+## POST /api/v1/buyer/create/?
 Creates a buyer

 ###### params
+user (integer of user pk)
+credit (integer of how much credit the user has)

-POST /api/v1/buyer/update/?
+## POST /api/v1/buyer/update/?
 Updates a buyer

 ###### params
+credit (integer of credit)

+##### notes
+Can't change user associated with the buyer

-DELETE /api/v1/buyer/delete/?
+## DELETE /api/v1/buyer/delete/?
 Deletes a buyer

 ###### params
+pk (integer of user pk)

-POST /api/v1/seller/create/?
+## POST /api/v1/seller/create/?
 Creates a seller object

 ###### params
+company (string of company of the seller) user (integer of user pk)

-POST /api/v1/seller/update/?
+## POST /api/v1/seller/update/?
 Updates a seller object

 ###### params
+company (string of company of the seller)

+###### notes
+Can't change user associated with seller

-DELETE /api/v1/seller/delete/?
+## DELETE /api/v1/seller/delete/?
 Deletes a seller object

+###### params
+pk (integer of user pk)